dmccreary/ekg-book/docs/glossary.md

 #### Decision Tree
 A way of storing business rules in a graph.
 A decision tree contains a series of branches, each branch containing a conditional expression.
 If the conditional expression returns TRUE, then a true link is traversed.
 If the conditional returns FALSE and false branch is traversed.

-Decision trees and the corrisponding rules that are represented as pointer hops in an enterprise knowledge graph have many integration and performance benefits.
+Decision trees and the corresponding rules that are represented as pointer hops in an enterprise knowledge graph have many integration and performance benefits.

+#### Degree
+The degree of a vertex is the count of the number of connections between the vertex and other vertices.
+The average degree of a graph is the average number of connections for a vertex.

+For non-directional graphs, counting is one per edge.
+For directional graphs that have reverse edges, each connection counts as two connections.
+In a directional graph, each vertex has both an in-degree and out-degree.

 #### Departmental Graph
 A graph designed to store information from one or more departments of an enterprise.
 Departmental graphs may be limited in that they can't be scaled up to hold enterprise data.